 Figure 1 – Slump cone test

 The air content also plays an important role in durability, especially if the concrete is intended for use in a region that undergoes cycles of freezing and thawing.
-When freezing occurs, the free water turns rapidly to ice, expanding by about 10%there need to be many very small, closely spaced air bubbles in the mix to allow this expansion without cracking the concrete.
+When freezing occurs, the free water turns rapidly to ice, expanding by about 10%.
+Thus, there need to be many very small, closely spaced air bubbles in the mix to allow this expansion without cracking the concrete.
 To increase freeze-thaw resistance, air-entrainment agents are added to concrete to raise the amount of air from 1-2% to about 5-7% of the total volume.
 The higher amount of air results in a lower strength, so for a given strength, a higher w/c is necessary if air entrainment is used (see Table 1).
 There are several techniques that can be used to measure the air content in fresh concrete, and the selection of which technique to use is based on equipment availability.

 The strength gain of the concrete is also dependent on several other factors, with the curing temperature and humidity representing the other largest contributing factors to the strength.
 Curing at high temperature and humidity accelerate the strength gain significantly.

 The following data is given for the materials in this laboratory: